vulncrax/linkf/README.md

 ## Installation

-To get started with NetSifter, follow these steps:.
+To get started with Linkf, follow these steps:.

 1. **Clone the repository:**.
     ```bash